microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Set-WinGetUserSettings.md

 ## DESCRIPTION

-Sets the behavior of various WinGet settings.
+This command sets configuration settings of the WinGet client for the current user.
+The user settings file doesn't exist until you set a specific value.
+The file is stored in `$env:LOCALAPPDATA\Packages\Microsoft.DesktopAppInstaller_8wekyb3d8bbwe\LocalState\settings.json`.
 For more information about WinGet settings, see [WinGet CLI Settings](https://aka.ms/winget-settings).

 ## EXAMPLES